-Found 20 - 24 results of 24 programs matching keyword "gravitational forces on the human body"
+Found 20 - 26 results of 26 programs matching keyword "gravitational forces on the human body"

+Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
+In this zany competition teachers will have ten minutes to create a science activity.
+This week’s “secret” ingredient: soap!
+Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
+In this zany competition teachers will have ten minutes to create a science activity.
+This week’s “secret” ingredient: disposable cups!
 Join us for an interactive webcast that includes a visit to Museo La Specola in Florence, Italy.
 The museum houses a collection of exquisite life-sized wax medical models that in the late 18th century represented the cutting edge of 3-dimensional imaging technology.
 We'll also talk with Dr. Hugh Patterson, Chief Anatomy Professor at UCSF, about how today's medical students study anatomy, and with John Murray of 3-D Systems, about the latest developments in solid object imaging.
 On May 13, 2000, we peeked under the wrappings of an Egyptian mummy from the Fine Arts Museums of San Francisco.
 A live video link connected us to the imaging center at UC San Francisco.
 Radiologist Dr. Henry Goldberg and Fine Arts museum conservator Lesley Bone guided us through the CT scan and helped to interpret the findings.
 This episode of Sedge Thomson's West Coast Live radio variety show links up with the Exploratorium's Revealing Bodies exhibition and series of webcasts.
 In this webcast, author Betty Ann Kevles discusses her book "Naked to the Bone: Medical Imaging in the Twentieth Century," performance artist Scott Serrano portrays Wilson Quain, a nineteenth-century "self-dissecting" anatomist, +4db (an a capella jazz group) sings, naturalist Claire Peaslee speaks, and house pianist Gini Wilson performs.
 Does your child remember the same things you do?
 Not necessarily.
 Children are as good or better than adults at remembering events, but have difficulty remembering how, when, and why they learn things.
 This has implications for issues from eyewitness testimony to recovered memories.
 Alison Gopnik is Professor of Psychology at the University of California, Berkeley.